 Easy 10 Minute Raspberry Jam recipe!
-This healthy homemade recipe uses 1 pint of fresh raspberries, honey and lemon juice.
+This homemade recipe uses 1 pint of fresh raspberries, honey and lemon juice.
 NO pectin or sugar required!
 I always make 2 jars – one to store in the refrigerator and one to store in the freezer!

 Easy Raspberry Jam Recipe